 The Dog Is Stressed Out

-If we’ve ruled out cuddles and snacks, another possible answer to the question of why does my dog keep watching me while I sleep is stress.
+If we’ve ruled out cuddles and snacks, another possible answer to the question of why does my dog keeps watching me while I sleep is stress.
 Some dogs, particularly rescues, have trouble sleeping through the night.
-Of course, not being able to get their catch the much needed zzz’s will stress them out, so they’ll look at us for reassurance.
+Of course, not being able to get their catch the much-needed zzz’s will stress them out, so they’ll look at us for reassurance.

 Also, our dog might be having trouble falling asleep if something scary happened during the day.
 If it isn’t feeling safe in its environment, we need to do what we can to reassure it that everything will be alright.
 In my case, a couple of ear scratches always solve the problem.

 The Dog Is Bored

 A dog might be staring at us while we sleep if it hasn’t spent enough of its energy during the day.
 If that’s the case, increasing the number of walks, along with some quality playtime, should fix the issue.
 Exercising daily with our dog will help improve its overall health and quality of sleep.

 The Dog Wants to Go Outside